General Counsel, Corporate Secretary and Vice President, Policy

 Oct 31, 2005(Updated Dec 31, 2021)

 MFDA Staff Notices are intended to assist Members and their Approved Persons in the interpretation, application of and compliance with requirements under MFDA By-laws and Rules.
 Notices make reference to these requirements and set out MFDA staff's interpretation of how to comply with these requirements.
 Notices may also include best practices or guidance.

-Member Due Diligence / Product Approval
+Member Due Diligence / Investment Product Approval

-Members must perform a reasonable level of due diligence on products prior to their approval for sale by Approved Persons.
+Members must perform a reasonable level of due diligence on investment products prior to their approval for sale by Approved Persons.
 Members must have written policies and procedures in place that describe in detail the steps to be followed in the due diligence process.

 To be effective, the due diligence review process should involve:

 - a review of any marketing materials related to the investment product;

 - consideration of MFDA Rules and securities regulations that may apply in the sale of the investment product;

 - consideration of the general structure and features of the investment product, including the overall complexity, transparency and uniqueness of the investment product, the basis of the investment product’s return; and the likelihood of achieving its investment objectives and any expected returns, the time horizon and liquidity restrictions, and the use of leverage;